rabbitmq/rabbitmq-website/docs/backup.md

 ### Messages {#rabbitmq-messages}

-Messages are stored in a message store.
-For the purpose of this guide we will define "message store" as an internal store for messages, a single entity that's transparent to the user.

-Each node has its own data directory and stores messages for the queues and streams that have their leader replica hosted on that node.
-Messages can be replicated between nodes if a [replicated queue type](./quorum-queues) or [stream](./streams) with multiple replicas is used.
+Each node has its own data directory and stores messages for the queues and streams that have a member hosted on that node.
 Messages are stored in subdirectories of the node's data directory.

+Each queue type has its own subdirectory:
+* `msg_stores` contains classic queues messages.
+* `quorum` contains quorum queues messages.
+* `stream` contains stream messages.

 ### Data Lifecycle {#data-lifespan}